truenas/documentation/content/GettingStarted/Configure/UIConfigurationSCALE.md

 ### Setting the System Dataset

 SCALE assigns the root parent dataset of the first created pool as the system dataset.
-If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "AdvancedSettings.md" >}}) to a different root parent dataset for another pool.
+If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "/SCALETutorials/SystemSettings/Advanced/_index.md" >}}) to a different root parent dataset for another pool.

 ## Setting Up Shares
 After setting up your system storage, you can [configure data sharing]({{< relref "SetUpSharing.md" >}}) using one of the sharing protocols available in SCALE.

-For more information on configuring data sharing and the four share types available in SCALE:
+For more information on configuring data sharing and the three built-in share types available in SCALE:

 {{< truetable >}}
 | Share Type | Purpose |